 If areas are moved into off-canvas mode by specifying a required width of their parent containers that is smaller than the current size of the parent container, and the property:demandPane is set to “true”, a pagination bar is automatically displayed at the bottom of the application, which offers access to the areas that are pushed into off-canvas mode.

-This pagination bar contains a button for each area that is pushed into off-canvas mode and for which the property:demandPane is set to “true”
+This pagination bar contains a button for each area pushed into off-canvas mode and whose property:demandPane is set to “true”.

 This area is the lowermost bar in such a layout.

 As soon as views are in the off-canvas mode, the pagination bar at the bottom of the application allows the user to switch between views if the property:demandPane is set to “true”.

 On non-touch desktop devices, users can click anywhere along the splitters to drag them to a new position.
 The splitters will be highlighted as soon as an input device focuses or selects them.
 They may also be double-clicked to collapse them or to expand them back to their original position.

 On touch-enabled devices, the splitters show explicit handles with larger touch areas.
 These handles can be used for moving the splitter to a new position.